cilium/cilium/Documentation/policy/language.rst

 subnets.
 CIDR policy can also be used to limit access to external services, for example to limit external access to a particular IP range.

-CIDR policies can be applied at ingress and egress:
+CIDR policies can be applied at ingress or egress.
+On Ingress:

 fromCIDR
   List of source prefixes/CIDRs that are allowed to talk to all endpoints